rkseto/eicSimUCRRKS/README.md

 # eicSimUCRRKS
-Star of EIC simulations, using LAtif's setup
+Start of EIC simulations, using LAtif's setup